Crochet bucket hat pattern

 - Scissors — To cut your yarn

-- Stitch markers — Optional, helpful for tracking rounds
+- Stitch markers — Optional, but helpful for tracking rounds

 Finished size